muratk3n/thirdwave/en/tweets/2020/week15c.md

 ---

 U could do minwage 3.6 dollar/hour instead of 7.25 of today.
-That's the amount if everyone is given 1000 dollars a month tax exempt cash.
+That's the reduction u'd get if everyone is given 1000 dollars a month tax exempt cash.
 I believe companies would be more willing to hire workers if they have to pay less.

 Also, if M4A takes the burden of this insurance fuckery off their backs, they'd be even happier.
 All this stuff is GOOD FOR BUSINESS.